Michael Plourde serves as new district administrator of Wilmot Union High School

 Some of Plourde’s goals for the school year include staff development, strategic plan development and redefining ready framework program development.

-Plourde highlighted the many programming and organization options included at Wilmot, such as new entrepreneurship and cybersecurity courses offered this year and a new engineering club.
+Plourde highlighted the many programming and organization options available at Wilmot, such as new entrepreneurship and cybersecurity courses offered this year and a new engineering club.

 “There’s exciting things happening here at Wilmot,” Plourde said. “(It’s) a great community, the student body is fantastic (and there’s) a strong group of dedicated educators who are excited to get back to a sense of normalcy after the COVID experience.
 There’s a renewed energy in this place.”